sprestage/sprestage.github.io-personal-notes/journal.md

 - [x] pay business phone, 63932521 (#1678356)  up to date, May 2 2022
 - [x] pay Susan's phone, 63305175 (#1678296)  up to date, May 2 2022
 - [x] pay house internet, (#311019100000)  up to date, May 2 2022
-- [ ] pay Susan's iphone 4259193122
+- [x] pay Susan's iphone 4259193122
 ### PA accounts
-- [ ] pay Naturgy; this last weekend Jean mentioned this and an amount in the $70s, so while this month is due, generally this bill is being kept up.
+- [x] pay Naturgy; this last weekend Jean mentioned this and an amount in the $70s, so while this month is due, generally this bill is being kept up.
 - [x] pay fleet insurance, 2 May: this was paid by the business along with the two most recent of Jean's weekly paychecks.
 I'm pretty pleased by this news.
 The plan is that as long as the business has in excess of $1000 in the account (after deposits are subtracted), the business will pay bills (Jean and insurance) whenever doing so will not take the account below $1000.
 - [x] pay rent, 2 May
 - [x] AIB 195.00 Mayo

-### grocery list
-eggs
-butter

 ### US tasks
 - [ ] make Dr appointment for Kai to catch up on vaccinations